OpenAstronomy/openastronomy.github.io/gsoc/student_guidelines.md

 **Communication Channels**

-OpenAstronomy is a federation of many different organizations (like SunPy, Astropy, etc.).
-To get help, you need to find the specific project you are interested in:
+OpenAstronomy is a collaboration between open source astronomy and astrophysics projects and as such, to get help you need to find the specific project you are interested in:

 1. Browse the **[Project Ideas Page](/gsoc/)** to find a project that interests you.
 2. Check the **[Members Page](/members)** to find the chat links for that specific organization.
 3. Join *that* organization's chat to talk to the mentors!

-**Mailing List**

-You can also join the [OpenAstronomy mailing list](https://groups.google.com/forum/#!forum/openastronomy) to receive announcements and ask general questions.

 ---